About the Division

 We will review the matter as expeditiously as possible; however, please be aware that complainants are not notified of progress regarding their complaint or the status of the complaint, as it could interfere with the law enforcement process.
 In order to resolve your complaint, we may also send a copy of your letter to the individual, agency or municipality you are complaining about.

-Please understand that by filing a complaint with this Office you have NOT initiated a lawsuit or a proceeding, nor has this Office initiated a lawsuit or a proceeding on your behalf.
-This Office cannot provide individual legal advice, and, in some instances, hiring a private attorney may be necessary.
+Please understand that by filing a complaint with this Division you have NOT initiated a lawsuit or a proceeding, nor has this Division initiated a lawsuit or a proceeding on your behalf.
+This Division cannot provide individual legal advice, and, in some instances, hiring a private attorney may be necessary.
 The Delaware State Bar Association can provide you with referrals.

-A member of the Office of Civil Rights and Public Trust will contact you after our review is completed and a determination on the appropriate course of action is made.
+A member of the Division of Civil Rights and Public Trust will contact you after our review is completed and a determination on the appropriate course of action is made.

-DOJ’s Actual Innocence Project is not designed to take the place of existing processes in Delaware such as the constitutionally established clemency process through the Board of Pardons.
+DOJ’s Actual Innocence Program is not designed to take the place of existing processes in Delaware such as the constitutionally established clemency process through the Board of Pardons.